scipopt/gcg/doc/resources/devs/detection/detectors/det-isomorph.md

 # Isomorph Detector (deprecated) {#det-isomorph}
 > **This page is still in development and may be incomplete.
 Please excuse any inconveniences.**

-> Does not exist anymore.
+> This detector does not exist anymore.
+It was replaced by the colors detector @todo check

 This detector finds subproblems that can be aggregated thus reducing the symmetry of the problem using color preserving automorphisms and bliss.